There are 13 of us in this Lightroom space in Mt Maunganui, it’s nearing the end of winter, the faith of Spring lures.

 One man twelve women are participating.

-One man one woman teach or lead or facilitate.
+One man one woman teach or lead.

 Today is the second opportunity to be with these ‘guides’ these facilitators: Wilhemeena Monroe and Jeffrey Wium or Jeff and Willa.
 Last night was cacao, and watching the “Jeff’s” film “The WisdomKeepers – Paqo Andino.”